Bree Peters

 Brittany Peters (born 18 April 1985) is a New Zealand stage, film and television actress, director, stunt performer and acting coach.
 She is best known for her recurring roles on the soap operas Shortland Street, as Pania Stevens (2014–2015), and in Home and Away, as Gemma Parata (2020).

 Early life

-Peters was born in New Zealand to Louise, a primary school teacher and Winston Peters, who served as Deputy Prime Minister from 2023 to 2025.
+Peters was born in New Zealand to Louise, a primary school teacher and Winston Peters, a politician who served as Deputy Prime Minister from 2023 to 2025.
 She has one older sibling – a brother, Joel.

 Career

 Peters' acting career commenced in 2002 when she was cast in the stage production of Fame, based on the film of the same name; after which she entered formal training and attended the Toi Whakaari: NZ Drama School, graduating in 2006 with a Bachelor of Performing Arts degree.
 Following this, she attended the Actors Lab Workshop where she was trained by actress Miranda Harcourt.
 She continued in theatre before appearing in short films and then television, landing guest roles on The Almighty Johnsons, Go Girls, The Blue Rose and Nothing Trivial.
 She later underwent a Professional Practitioners course at the Massive Theatre Company.

 In 2014, Peters began appearing in the medical soap opera Shortland Street as Dr. Pania Stevens.
 Her first major screen role, Peters' duration on the show lasted eight months on a recurring basis.
 Her role on the series was met with a mixed reception; viewers were highly critical of her portrayal as a villain and she was subjected to online bullying forcing her to close all her social media accounts, while others showed their support as she was praised for her performance and her acting skills.